Abraham Mzizi

-Madala Abram Mzizi (born 22 April 1940), commonly spelled Abraham Mzizi, is a retired South African politician from Gauteng.
+Madala Abram Mzizi (born 22 April 1940), commonly spelled Abraham Mzizi, was a South African politician from Gauteng.
 He represented the Inkatha Freedom Party (IFP) in the National Assembly from 1994 to 2003, in the KwaZulu-Natal Provincial Legislature from 2003 to 2004, and in the National Council of Provinces from 2004 to 2009.
 He rose to prominence during apartheid as an IFP activist on the East Rand.

 Career in Thokoza

 Born on 22 April 1940, Mzizi represented the IFP as a local councillor in Thokoza, a black township in the former Transvaal, during apartheid.
 In the late 1980s and early 1990s, the township was a central venue for political violence between IFP supporters and supporters of the rival African National Congress (ANC).
 Mzizi's own home was burned down in a petrol-bomb attack in December 1990.
 During the Truth and Reconciliation Commission, a local activist, Themba Xaba, applied for amnesty for his role in the attack, which he said had been planned by a local self-defence unit.
 Xaba told the commission that Mzizi had been targeted because he brought hardship and misery to the township's residents, who he said would have celebrated if Mzizi had been killed in the bombing.

 During later commission hearings, members of a different self-defence unit – this one aligned to the IFP – implicated Mzizi in the 1991 assassination of ANC supporter Sam Ntuli.
 The witnesses said that Mzizi had been involved in planning the murder, with some meetings held at Mzizi's home.
 Mzizi denied the allegation.